Fees and funding

 E: smart@derby.ac.uk

-If you've recently graduated from the University of Derby, you could get up to 25% off your postgraduate fees.
+If you have recently graduated from the University of Derby, you could get up to 25% off your postgraduate fees.

-Find out if you're eligible for alumni discountFind out if you're eligible for alumni discount
+Find out if you are eligible for our alumni discountFind out if you are eligible for our alumni discount